renatoathaydes/wasmin-lang/README.md

 This completes the description of the Wasmin syntax (a minimalistic syntax for WASM, hence the name ;))!

 ## Memory

+> TODO: this section is not well thought out yet, it's all speculation, currently.

 To write most interesting programs, you'll need to allocate memory to represent structures more complex than just numbers!